-A feeling of panic accompanied by rapid breathing with shallow breath is symptomatic of hyperventilation.
+Hyperventilation is rapid or deep breathing, usually caused by anxiety or panic.
+Think of it as when you exhale more than you hale.
 The subject loses carbon dioxide from the bloodstream and may become numb around the mouth and in the extremities.
 If untreated, the person may experience violent spasms in the hands and feet and even lose consciousness.
 Hyperventilation occurs fairly frequently, especially among teenagers and young adults while undergoing strenuous activity at high elevation.
 Difficulty breathing or breathing heavily while hiking is normal and shouldn't be confused with hyperventilation.